 The judgement that a wild population is small is taxon-specific and can be justified by a number of considerations.
 For example, the population of a related taxonomic group.
-For some species where data exist to make an estimate, a figure of less than 5,000 individuals has been found to be an appropriate guideline (not a threshold) of what constitutes a small wild population.
+For some low productivity species where data exist to make an estimate, a figure of less than 5,000 individuals has been found to be an appropriate guideline (not a threshold) of what constitutes a small wild population -but the number could be higher for higher productivity species.
 However, this figure is presented only as an example, since it is impossible to give numerical values that are applicable to all taxa.
 There will be many cases where this numerical guideline does not apply.